john-lay/zeldas-adventure/documentation/technical notes.md

 * `$12$: Variable 012` Zelda PosX - `number`.
 (Stores Zelda's position when she exits the screen.
 Used to maintain her relative position on the next screen)
 * `$13$: Variable 013` Zelda PosY - `number`.
 (Stores Zelda's position when she exits the screen.
 Used to maintain her relative position on the next screen)
 * `$14$: Variable 014` Exit Screen: Top, Right, Bottom, Left - `number`.
 (Indicates the direction Zelda was facing when exiting the screen.
 Used with the above)
-    * (0 represents Zelda's position should be restored by GB Studio's last known position of Zelda. i.e. When the scene is popped off the stack)
+    * (0 represents Zelda's position should be manually managed)
     * (1 represents Zelda exitted at the __top__ of the screen)
     * (2 represents Zelda exitted at the __right__ side of the screen)
     * (3 represents Zelda exitted at the __bottom__ of the screen)
     * (4 represents Zelda exitted at the __left__ side of the screen)
-    * (5 represents Zelda's screen position is explicitly set)
 * `$15$: Variable 015` Attack Power - `number`.
 (Zelda's attack power)
 * `$16$: Variable 016` Spell Cost - `number`.
 (Cost of the equipped spell)
 ```